Reviewed By Cara Swanston - Registered Member MBACP Adv. Dip.

-Trying to get to the root of my depression put me in a dark place of unraveling childhood trauma; ways I was mistreated; who I could trust; how I was parented; how my parents were parented and who my true friends were.
+Trying to get to the root of my depression put me in a dark place of unravelling childhood trauma; ways I was mistreated; who I could trust; how I was parented; how my parents were parented and who my true friends were.
 It was extremely debilitating.

 I spent the next three years trying to unravel these knots.
 I lay in bed and asked myself the same question over and over again.
 I watched Netflix endlessly to distract myself from my painful thoughts.
 I became nocturnal.
 I smoked so many cigarettes.
 I failed at my jobs, I failed at my friendships and failed at looking after myself.